kevinding0218/InterviewDocuments/Q and A/Algo/Array & Linked List.md

 	}
 	```
 ### Median
+- Using maxHeap :
+	- let `maxHeap` to maintain 1/2 of array sized smaller items, the top element in heap would be the largest element of 1/2 array smaller ones.
-- Using maxHeap : maxHeap is A (child) node can't have a value greater than that of its parent.
+	- maxHeap is A (child) node can't have a value greater than that of its parent.
 Hence, in a _max-heap_, the root node always has the largest value.
 	1.  calculate the mid length of array as `(nums.length + 1) / 2`
 	2. initiate a max heap using PriorityQueue, note that in Java PriorityQueue by default is minHeap, so we need to take the reverse order `Queue<Integer> maxHeap = new PriorityQueue<>(Comparator.reverseOrder());`
-	3. iterate over array, keep `offer` items into the queue, whenever the queue reached its size, check if the current item is smaller than `heap.peek()`, if so, `poll` it out.
+	3. iterate over array, keep `maxheap.offer(nums[i])` items into the queue, whenever the queue reached its size, check if the current item is smaller than `maxheap.peek()`, if so, `poll` it out.
-	4.
+	4. return `maxheap.peek()`
 ### [PriorityQueue/MinHeap](https://www.baeldung.com/java-queue)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzE0NjkxNDQsNzI3NDI4MDI3LDIwND
-EwNjAzNzIsLTg2OTI4MzQxMiwtMTYxNDU2ODYyNywxMzYzMTQ3
-MTIsLTM4MDEyOTUzMSw3Mjg2MDU4NjgsLTEwOTIxMTQwNTUsMT
-YxMTUwOTAwNywxMDAwNzk3MTY0LDM3NTYyODIxNywtMTg1MzUx
-NDg2NCwtMjMzNjYzOTc1LDI5MDQ2Mzk1LC0xNTYyNTkyODcwLC
-01MDAzNTgxMTVdfQ==
+eyJoaXN0b3J5IjpbLTc2MzYyNjIzOCw3Mjc0MjgwMjcsMjA0MT
+A2MDM3MiwtODY5MjgzNDEyLC0xNjE0NTY4NjI3LDEzNjMxNDcx
+MiwtMzgwMTI5NTMxLDcyODYwNTg2OCwtMTA5MjExNDA1NSwxNj
+ExNTA5MDA3LDEwMDA3OTcxNjQsMzc1NjI4MjE3LC0xODUzNTE0
+ODY0LC0yMzM2NjM5NzUsMjkwNDYzOTUsLTE1NjI1OTI4NzAsLT
+UwMDM1ODExNV19
 -->